A Complete Guide To Business Intelligence Dashboards

-In this article, we'll cover what a BI dashboard is, how a BI dashboard can be used, the industries that can benefit from BI dashboards, how your organization can benefit from BI dashboards, and other things to consider when creating and consuming BI dashboards.
+In this article, we’ll cover what a BI dashboard is, how a BI dashboard can be used, the industries that can benefit from BI dashboards, how your organization can benefit from BI dashboards, and other things to consider when creating and consuming BI dashboards.
+Business intelligence dashboard examples will also be referenced to illustrate real-world usage.
+Modern implementations emphasize interactive business intelligence dashboards that surface the right KPIs to the right users.

-Before delving into the details of BI dashboards, it's important to understand the fundamentals of dashboarding.
+Before delving into the details of BI dashboards, it’s important to understand the fundamentals of dashboarding.
+Business intelligence dashboard tools are increasingly important for organizations of all sizes.

-- What is a BI dashboard?
+• What is a BI dashboard?

-- Who creates BI dashboards?
+• Who creates BI dashboards?

-- What is the purpose of a BI dashboard?
+• What is the purpose of a BI dashboard?

-What is a BI Dashboard?
+What is a business intelligence dashboard?

 A BI dashboard is an interactive visualization method for displaying different types of data for business operations on various scales.
 The types of data typically found in BI dashboards are analytics metrics, key performance indicators (KPIs), and other data points that play a role in decision-making.
+With bi dashboard solution features, you can optimize how you visualize your information.
+When reporting requires print-ready layouts, teams complement dashboards with pixel-perfect BI reports for audit and regulatory needs.

 Examples of Data Types Found in BI Dashboards

-- Analytics metrics: How many customers did we lose/gain this year?
+• Analytics metrics: How many customers did we lose/gain this year?
 What two products were most often bought together?
 How long was the typical evaluation time per product?

-- KPIs: Growth in Revenue, Net Profit Margin, Gross Profit Margin, Operational Cash Flow, Inventory Turnover
+• KPIs: Growth in Revenue, Net Profit Margin, Gross Profit Margin, Operational Cash Flow, Inventory Turnover

-- Miscellaneous: What time of day do customers most often purchase this product?
+• Miscellaneous: What time of day do customers most often purchase this product?
 What is the average age of the customer?

-BI dashboards can contain an abundance of data types, but all BI dashboards should present actionable data to inform business decisions - this alone is what defines a dashboard as a business intelligence dashboard.
+BI dashboards can contain an abundance of data types, but all BI dashboards should present actionable data to inform business decisions – this alone is what defines a dashboard as a business intelligence dashboard.
+Many business intelligence dashboard examples highlight the power of visualizing such key data points.

 Why Use a BI Dashboard?

-We’ve covered what type of information BI dashboards can provide - KPIs, business analytics metrics, and other key data points to help make informed, data-driven decisions.
+We’ve covered what type of information BI dashboards can provide – KPIs, business analytics metrics, and other key data points to help make informed, data-driven decisions.
 You may be asking yourself, “Why can’t I present this information in a report?
 Why a dashboard?”
+Dashboard business intelligence software makes it easier to interact with and interpret this information visually.

 If you’re asking something along these lines, don’t worry.
 It is a common misconception that a dashboard and a report are the same.
+With business intelligence dashboard tools, the difference becomes clear.

 Dashboards vs. Reports